Whether you’re new to skiing or a practiced skier, tackling moguls can be tricky and there’s always room for improvement.

 Moguls are essentially mounds of snow that build up throughout the day because skiers and snowboarders making their turns push the snow into mounds all across the slope.
 These mounds make the piste particularly bumpy to ski or board on and they can vary in size.
 Some are the size of a football, some are the size of a car and it depends on how steep the piste is.
 Generally, the steeper the slope, the bigger the mogul.

-However, there are also pistes designed to be essentially fields of moguls, for skiers who love the challenge of skiing moguls.
+However, there are also pistes designed to be essentially fields of moguls, for skiers who love the challenge of skiing moguls or snowboarders can have a go too.
 These moguls can often be particularly large, but are also quite even in comparison to moguls that have just formed from frequent skiing.
 The term mogul is coined from the Austrian German word Mugel which can be defined as a mound or hillock, so both types of bumps fall under the term mogul.

 Skiing too fast is the biggest downfall in mogul skiing.
-Controlling your speed will allow you time to control your turns around the moguls.
-If you do build up too much speed after the first couple of moguls, you risk spinning out of control and taking a tumble.
+Controlling your speed will allow you time to control your turns around the moguls or bumps.
+If you do build up too much speed after the first couple of moguls, you risk spinning out of control and taking a fall.

 There’s more than one way to ski a mogul field, but choosing a line to follow before you set off will undoubtably make things easier.
 When you’re picking this line, regularity in the size and the pattern of the moguls is key.
 Choosing an inconsistent path will mean switching up your rhythm and will give you more to think about and react to.